olin/studentgovernment/student_government_bylaws.md

 under investigation vote on the removal of the student(s) in question.
 A vote of 75% of the eligible membership is required to remove a student from office.

-Impeachment proceedings against members of the Honor Board occur according to the procedures specified in the Honor Code.
-If a request for impeachment has been submitted against the Chair of the Honor Board, proceedings are presided over by another member of the Honor Board, as elected by the Vice Chair and General Members.
+If a request for impeachment is submitted against an Honor Board member, the impeachment proceedings proceed the same as above with following exceptions.

+In the impeachment procedure for a member of the Honor Board, the Office of Student Affairs and Resources replaces the Chair of the Honor Board as the party responsible for calling a hearing.
+The Associate Dean of Student Affairs for Programs moderates the hearing but does not have voting power.

+All members of the Honor Board not under investigation are considered quorum for the meeting and vote on the removal of the student(s) in question.
+The decision of the Honor Board is subject to approval by the Dean of Student Affairs.

 #### Section 8.
 Resignation.

-A member of the Student Government may resign from office by submitting a writen letter of resignation to the President of the Student Government or, in the case of a President's resignation, the Vice President for Communications.
+A member of the Student Government not on the Honor Board may resign from office by submitting a written letter of resignation to the President of the Student Government or, in the case of a President's resignation, the Vice President for Communications.

+Honor Board members may resign from office by submitting a written letter of resignation to the Chair of the Honor Board.
+The Chair of the Honor Board may resign from office by submitting a written letter of resignation to the President of the Student Government.

 #### Section 9.
 Vacancies.